Gina Chavez | New EP Lightbeam to release September 14, 2018

 Chavez and her wife, Jodi Granado, met at the University Catholic Center at UT Austin.
 The next decade would see the couple through the ups and downs of a long-distance relationship, coming out to friends and family, hiding their love while volunteering in El Salvador, and building a life together in Austin.
 Last year, Chavez and Granado, still practicing Catholics, tied the knot at Tiny T Ranch just east of Austin -- two years after marriage equality became legal in Texas.

-With nine Austin Music Awards, an NPR Tiny Desk with more than half a million views, and frequent tours as a cultural ambassador with the U.S. State Department, Chavez and her 6-piece band are official SXSW artists for the fifth year in-a-row.
-They head to Kyrgyzstan this April ahead of Chavez’s solo debut in the UK, a mini-tour that kicks off the couple’s European honeymoon and the release of Lightbeam.
+With 10 Austin Music Awards, an NPR Tiny Desk with more than half a million views, frequent tours as a cultural ambassador with the U.S. State Department, being named an official 2018 SXSW artist for the fifth year in a row with her six-piece band and a trip to Kyrgyzstan in April 2018, Chavez and her wife, Jodi, have embarked on a European mini-tour that kicks off the couple’s honeymoon and the release of “Lightbeam.”